EuropePMC/techblog/drafts/2017-11-07-behavior-driven-development-in-bioinformatics.md

         printMessage("Successful");
     }
 {% endhighlight %}
-In the above example, Java programming language is used along with Selenium and jUnit.
+In the above example, Java is used along with Selenium and jUnit.

-## How to parameterize the BDD Test?
+### How to parameterize the BDD Test
-{% highlight html %}
+{% highlight java %}
   @TC_01_SearchTest
   Scenario Outline: Specific Search by Keyword
     Given I am researcher